Technical Guide:

 1. General Mode (Lifecycle Management)

-Used for managing the document’s lifecycle without altering specific data fields.
+Used for managing the document’s lifecycle

 • Save Version: Saves the current state back to the system as a dynamic draft (Work-in-Progress).